Sports Coach Logo Sports Coach Training Principles Fitness Components

 How do we get strong?

-A muscle will only strengthen when it is worked beyond its normal operation, it is overloaded.
+A muscle will only strengthen when it is worked beyond its normal operation and is overloaded.
 Overload can be progressed by increasing the:

 How do we develop each strength?